 FMG also participated in a national roundtable discussion in November hosted by the Prime Minister’s Industry Advisory Committee on Veterans’ Employment.
 This attracted several stakeholders from the wider mining, resources and energy sectors, who were told they would do well to engage with veterans, given the backdrop of Australian Bureau of Statistics projections of a 2.5 per cent growth in demand for jobs across the industry by the year 2023.

-Already during 2018, there has been a 36 per cent increase in jobs demand in the mining sector, as reported in the latest analysis from DFP Recruitment’s national Mining and Resources Job Index.
+In 2018, there was a 36 per cent increase in job demand in the mining sector, as reported in the latest analysis from DFP Recruitment’s national Mining and Resources Job Index.

 “To better engage with ADF veterans to help fill demand, we’ve joined with several of Australia’s biggest mining and associated services companies to throw our weight behind ‘The Working Spirit’ program.
 This provides an interface to link defence and former ADF personnel with key industry players and boost employment levels,” said Mrs Blacklock.